arbizzle4shizzle/ExpoVotingApp/README.md

 ### Installing packages
 Be sure you have the proper packages on the virutal environment to run the app.
 These include flask, flask-mysql, and Flask-Mail

- 	$pip install flask
+ 	$ pip install flask
- 	$pip install flask-mysql
+ 	$ pip install flask-mysql
- 	$pip install Flask-Mail
+ 	$ pip install Flask-Mail

 ### Testing/Development (Local)
 In the command line, enter the following lines to activate the virtual environment and run the flask app: